Chinese New Year Festivals

 lunar day of Chinese New Year.

 Since the Heaven is far away from the Earth, it will take almost a day for The God of Stove to travel down to Chinese family's kitchen.
 The God of Stove must leave the Heaven in the morning.
-He should arrive people hose in the afternoon.
+He should arrive people house in the afternoon.
 Therefore, the Welcome Ceremony will be in the afternoon.
 This same to the Farewell day, Chinese prepare animal sacrifices, fruit, food, cake and wine to worship The God of Stove.
 After the Welcome Ceremony, Chinese family will explore firecracker to welcome The God of Stove back into the house.

 The 5th Day of Chinese New Year Festival - Open Business Day - Welcome the God of Wealth